d2s/Documentation/_posts/2018-04-11-Snapshots.md

 title:  "Snapshots"
 permalink: Snapshots
 ---
-Snapshot is very effective method for saving changed and deleted data.
-Snapshot utilize [hardlinks](https://en.wikipedia.org/wiki/Hard_link) and only changed and deleted data are saved in a snapshot.
+Snapshot is an effective method for saving changed and deleted data.
+Snapshot utilize [hardlinks](https://en.wikipedia.org/wiki/Hard_link) and only changed and deleted data are saved as separate files in a snapshot.
+Files which are not changed are  hardlinks to the original file in the snapshot.

 ## Snapshot administration - delete and keep snapshots